cosc310team24/project/README.md

 #### Profile Displays

-Allows users to see user profiles in the system.
+Allows users to see the profiles of staff members including their id, first name, last name, email, and permission level.

-#### Passing Cart to Orders
+#### Pass Cart to Checkout, then to Shipments

-Allows the system to read the items currently in the cart and pass them over to be ordered.
+Allows for items in the cart/order page to be passed to checkout, which can then be passed to the shipments page.

-#### Passing Orders to Shipments
+#### Filter and Search Shipments + GUI to Modify Active Shipments

-Allows the system to move items that are registered as ordered to be shipped.
+Allows users to search the shipments page by shipment ID, date, status, price, and priority.
+Also allows for the cancellation of active shipments or the option of rushing them if they are needed sooner.

-#### Search Active Orders
+#### Warehouse GUI for Modifying and Reviewing Inventory

-Allows for searching through active orders to view a specific order.
+Allows for the viewing of warehouse inventory, adding/removing of items, and viewing of change history.